-Each PSII lead is supported by appropriate personnel including a medical/clinical adviser, Family Liaison Officer and the PSII Team's Administrator.
-The PSII team are responsible for leading on all national and local priority investigations, and any ad hoc complex investigations where a full PSII is required.
+Each PSII lead will be supported by appropriate personnel including a medical/clinical expert adviser, Family Liaison Officer and the PSII Team's Administrator.
+The PSII team will be responsible for leading on all National and local priority investigations, and any ad hoc complex investigations where a full PSII is required.
 Executive leads will be identified as and when required.

-To improve our ability to deliver against PSII standards and completion of other investigations covered by PSRs and local non-StEIS incidents, the Trust has:
+To improve our ability to deliver against PSII standards and completion of other investigation covered by PSRs and local non-StEIS incidents, the Trust plans to:

-- 1. Assigned an appropriately trained member of the Executive and Non-Executive Team to oversee delivery of the PSII standards and support the sign off of all PSIIs as the Chair of the Patient Safety Incident Requiring Investigation Panel (PSIRI). - 2.
-Invested in System Engineering Initiative for Patient Safety (SEIPS) training for the PSII Team and update training as and when required. - 3.
-Developed incident investigation training for all staff completing PSR investigations in specific areas.
-This could include for example: - Application of updated analytical tools to support a PSR. - Training in identifying and understanding Human Factors including unconscious bias. - Development of safety improvement plans using Quality Improvement methodology and improvement science approaches.
+- 1. Assign an appropriately trained member of the Executive Team to oversee delivery of the PSII standards and support the sign off of all PSIIs. - 2.
+Invest in SEIPS training for the PSII Team and update training as and when required. - 3.
+Provide incident investigation training for all staff completing PSR investigation in specific areas.
+This could include for example: - Application of updated analytical tools to support PSR. - Training in identifying and understanding Human Factors including unconscious bias. - Development of safety improvement plans using Quality Improvement methodology and improvement science approaches.